trevortombe/covidgraphs/index.md

 as the basis for most of shares reported on this site.
 Other sources may differ for this reason.

-COVID vaccination update for August 20, 2021 (reports as of 11 PM ET):
+COVID vaccination update for August 21, 2021 (reports as of 7 PM ET):

--   Shots reported today: 128,507 (71% 2nd doses)
+-   Shots reported today: 96,323 (78% 2nd doses)
--   Total shots given: 52,203,277
+-   Total shots given: 52,299,600
--   Age 12+ w/ 1+ Shots: 82.4%
+-   Age 12+ w/ 1+ Shots: 82.5%
 -   Age 18+ w/ 1+ Shots: 82.5% (est)
--   Shots per 100 people: 136.3
+-   Shots per 100 people: 136.6
--   People fully vaccinated: 24,632,227
+-   People fully vaccinated: 24,707,446
 -   Doses distributed: 63,479,258
--   Share of distributed doses administered: 82.2%
+-   Share of distributed doses administered: 82.4%
--   Inventory: 86.5 days (at avg pace)
+-   Inventory: 87.2 days (at avg pace)

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

+Note: Weekend updates are incomplete

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 130,328/day over the past week and 141,949/day the week prior.Canada’s pace has slowed recently.
+Our 7-day average pace of giving shots: 128,189/day over the past week and 139,950/day the week prior.Canada’s pace has slowed recently.
 We’re now 76% below our June 30 peak average of 542,779.
 Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by August 25